 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-Terrys chocolate orange cake
+A whole Terrys chocolate orange cake

-So… this beauty HAS HAPPENED.
 Yes, that’s right… this is a DELICIOUS three-layer moist and scrumptious chocolate and orange cake, with Terry’s chocolate orange buttercream frosting sandwiched between.
 Basically, my idea of heaven in a cake.
 Every bite is the most delicious thing I can imagine.

 Buttercream

 The Terry’s chocolate orange buttercream is a bit of an odd one because its utterly delightful, but can be damn difficult to make sometimes.
 If you use a milk Terry’s chocolate orange, it can work, but it’s much more likely to split in comparison to the dark Terry’s.
-The thing about using the dark Terry’s is by the time you’ve put it in the buttercream, it tastes like you’ve used the milk Terry’s anyway!
+The thing about using the dark Terry’s is by the time you’ve put it in the buttercream, it tastes like you’ve used the milk Terry’s anyway.

 Terry’s Chocolate Orange Cake!